LuMiSxh/Anasthasia/README.md

 ## Usage

-### 1. Bootstrap fonts
+### 1. Load fonts

-Import once in the root layout — loads Geist Sans and JetBrains Mono from `@fontsource`:
+Import once in your root layout to load Geist Sans and JetBrains Mono from `@fontsource`:

 ```svelte
 <script lang="ts">